tbs89/airflow__play_around/README.md

 # airflow__play_around
-This is a repo that I used to play around with Airflow
+This is a repo used to play around with Airflow